uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 ### Anonymous public access

-Anonymous access to public data is the default UNTP access pattern. it is already described in the [identity resolver](IdentityResolver.md) specification. from a security and resilience perspective, the only requirements are
+Anonymous access to public data is the default UNTP access pattern.
+It is already described in the [identity resolver](IdentityResolver.md) specification.
+From a security and resilience perspective, the only requirements are

 * That data providers MUST NOT **require** personal identifying information from the data requestor as a condition of providing public information.
 * That data SHOULD remain available for the lifetime of the product, irrespective of whether the original manufacturer still exists.